Recommended

 With help from the conservative Goldwater Institute, the two mothers filed a lawsuit Monday against the state of Arizona and its Department of Education.
 The suit, filed in Maricopa County Superior Court, seeks to allow parents to purchase “common-sense educational materials” without having to jump through “bureaucratic hoops.”

-The complaint argues that Arizona law permits the use of ESA funds to purchase educational materials, and it is a new requirement that violates state law and regulations.
+The complaint argues that Arizona law permits using ESA funds to purchase educational materials, and it is actually the new requirement that violates state law and regulations.
 As the document noted, the State Board of Education “has likewise approved rules for the program explicitly permitting the purchase of these materials without additional documentation.”

 “This is just the latest attack that we've seen from opponents of school choice on parents' right to choose the best education that works for their individual child's needs,” Joe Seyton, a senior communications manager for the Goldwater Institute, told The Christian Post in an interview.